bairul6154/github-tutorial/README.md

   * Using this will undo **all** the changes you've made to the file since the **last add**.
   * If you did a `git add` before you realized you don't like the edits, you can't use this to undo those edits.

-use `git reset HEAD` to unstage the file.
+Use `git reset HEAD` to unstage the file.

 use `git reset --soft HEAD~1` to undo a commit.